mastodon/documentation/Contributing-to-Mastodon/Translating.md

 If you want to localize Mastodon into your language, here is how.

 There are two parts to Mastodon, the server and the web client.
-The translations for the web client are in `app/assets/javascripts/components/locales`.
-For the server-side, the translations live in `config/locales` and are divided into different files.
+The translations for the web client are in [`app/assets/javascripts/components/locales`](https://github.com/tootsuite/mastodon/tree/master/app/assets/javascripts/components/locales).
+For the server-side, the translations live in [`config/locales`](https://github.com/tootsuite/mastodon/tree/master/config/locales) and are divided into different files.
+In addition, email templates for the server are found in [`app/views/user_mailer`](https://github.com/tootsuite/mastodon/tree/master/app/views/user_mailer).
 Here are all the files you’ll need to translate:

 | Original file (English) | Location | Description |
 |---|---|---|